 Treatment for high cholesterol

-Making lifestyle changes, especially changing some of the foods you eat, is very important to help reduce high LDL cholesterol.
+Making lifestyle changes, especially changing some of the foods you eat, and regular physical activity, are very important to help reduce high LDL (bad) cholesterol.

-You may also need to take cholesterol-lowering medicines, such as statins, to help you to manage your cholesterol and reduce your risk of having a heart attack or stroke.
+You may also need to take cholesterol-lowering medicines (such as statins) to help manage your cholesterol and reduce your risk of having a heart attack or stroke.
 Talk to your doctor about finding the most appropriate treatment for you.

 Where to get help